pypa/hatch/docs/history/hatchling.md

 ***Fixed:***

+- Add `.venv` to the list of directories that cannot be traversed
 - Output from the core Application utility now writes to stderr

 ## [1.24.1](https://github.com/pypa/hatch/releases/tag/hatchling-v1.24.1) - 2024-04-18 ## {: #hatchling-v1.24.1 }